-I am a postdoc at Royal Holloway working as part of the project 'What is metrology if quantum measurements participate in making reality' (more details on this project here).
-Prior to this I completed my PhD at King's College London, specialising in philosophy of physics and the metaphysics of time.
-Before that I did my MSci at the University of Bristol.
+Prior to this I was a postdoc at Royal Holloway working as part of the project 'What is metrology if quantum measurements participate in making reality' (more details on this project here), applying these ideas to measurement in quantum mechanics.
+And before that I did my PhD at King's College London focusing on how perspectives, observation, and emergence help us understand the metaphysics of time.

 My pronouns are she/her.